-The diabolical atrocities we are witnessing in these days, are to a great extent the result of Western free society letting salafist ideologies blossom in muslem communities, which somehow legitimizes them.
+The diabolical islamist atrocities perpetrated in Europe we are witnessing in these times, are to a great extent the result of Western free society letting salafist ideologies blossom in muslem communities, which somehow legitimizes them.
 At the heart of this problem lies, of course, a cultural conflict: islam being both a religion and a culture, without division of religion and state as has developed in the West, can only be integrated in Western societies if it accepts the same limitations and restrictions as other religions in the West have been forced to implement under the pressure of secularist Enlightenment values as far as they (the latter) are supposed to regulate public space and thus, politics.
-Only within the framework of a secular society where religion is a private concern, different religious world views can live next to each other.
+Only within the framework of a secular society where religion is a private concern, can different religious world views live next to each other in peace.
 This does not mean that religion is not important, but that religious world views which claim truth over other religious world views, are not allowed power in the public realm, so that religious freedom be maintained.

 Culture operates often with the means of symbolism.
 The arts are strongly symbolic, as Duchamp's urinal demonstrates as clearly as Tintoretto's 'Deposition of Christ'.
 There is a deep instinct in humans to seek the support of symbolism under the pressures of life, hence the strongly symbolic nature of religious rituals.
 The more immigrants feel they are not allowed to share the benefits of Western society, the more they will cling to compensating symbolism, which creates the humus on which perverse ideologies can foster their hatred.

 The problem with Western-born terrorism is not immigration or islam in itself, but education.
-The better Westerners understand their own society, the more chance newcomers will become, over time, Westeners and will no longer be immigrants.
-But a Western society which has lost its belief in itself and in its values, a society which cultivates egalitarian relativism and nihilism (as symbolically represented in the museums of contemporary art and at new music festivals), and which celebrates its creativity in the form of pop and commerce, will find it very hard to help people from other cultures where such self-defeating ideas have not as yet taken root, integrate.
-The West should not merely present its urinal to newcomers, but something of the best that has developed here.
+The better Westerners understand their own society so that they can share it with immigrants, the more chance newcomers will become, over time, Westeners and will no longer be immigrants.
+But a Western society which has lost its belief in itself and in its values, a society which cultivates egalitarian relativism and nihilism (as, for instance, symbolically represented in the museums of contemporary art and at new music festivals, and as it appears in the infectuous consumerism everywhere), and which celebrates its creativity in the form of pop and commerce, will find it very hard to help integrate people from other cultures where such self-defeating ideas have not as yet taken root.
+As can be said in a symbolic way: the West should not merely present its urinal to newcomers, but something of the best that has developed here.

 How come that an over-developed society neglects the growth of such potentially dangerous ideologies in its midst?
 Recent history demonstrates how important it is to keep an eye on mental abberations that seek to destroy civilization, as in the thirties.
 I think there are at least three conspicuous, interrelated reasons: the notions of freedom, relativism and multiculturalism.